bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- moderate rainmist
+- heavy intensity rainmist
 - 95% humidity
-- 8 mph wind
+- 11 mph wind

 3.1 inches of rain in the past 24 hours